Golden State Warriors: Classic uniforms

 For the 2021–22 season, the Warriors wore a Warriors Origins jersey, which is a modernization of their 1961–62 road uniform.
 The 1961–62 season was their last season in Philadelphia, as well as the season in which Wilt Chamberlain scored 100 points in a single game.
 The jersey also commemorates the 75th anniversary of the franchise.
+The original jersey read "PHILA", but in order to avoid confusion with the Philadelphia 76ers (whose regular jerseys also read "PHILA"), the Warriors elected to emblazon the jersey with the team name instead, making it a fauxback jersey.
+The Warriors wore a white version of this jersey in the 2024–25 season.